Sam Houston State University to hold virtual graduation due to COVID-19

-HUNTSVILLE, Tex.
-(KBTX) - Sam Houston State University President Dana Hoyt announced Saturday evening that the university will hold a virtual commencement for Spring/Summer graduates due to the recent surge of COVID-19 cases.
+Sam Houston State University President Dana Hoyt announced Saturday evening that the university will hold a virtual commencement for Spring/Summer graduates due to the recent surge of COVID-19 cases.

 According to the announcement, the commencement will be held on August 1 at 1 p.m. where graduates' names and accomplishments will be announced during the live stream.